timeplus-io/proton/examples/nginx-grafana/README.md

 There are several malformed requests in the access logs similar to the one we saw on the 1st line.
 Many of them will not be parsed reliably using our updated Python regex, so we will add an additional database column called `malicious_request` to store such malformed `$request`s in full rather than attempt to split them.

-In fact, this was why we had a total of 12 columns in the `nginx_historical_access_log` stream created in the previous article.
+In fact, this was why we had a total of 12 Timeplus columns in the `nginx_historical_access_log` stream created in the previous article.

-Below is a summary of how individual fields from an Nginx access log will map to database columns:
+Below is a summary of how individual fields from an Nginx access log will map to Timeplus columns:
 | # | Field | Column | Data Type | Remarks |
 |---|-------|--------|-----------|--------|
 | 1 | `$remote_addr` | `remote_ip` | `ipv4` | - |